 In addition to talking to the ALDS academic advisor (see above) talk to your professors, not just those that are your favourite teachers but every professor in the department.
 The best time to see your professors is during their office hours which are usually posted on their office doors and/or on their faculty profile pages on the web.
 If these hours are not convenient to you, email them and ask for an appointment.
 They will be more than happy to talk to you.
 Everyone’s email is similar to this one: email@example.com e.g. firstname.lastname@example.org.
 You may also want to take a look at the “What can I do with a grad degree in ALDS?” page for ideas.

 Yes.
 We have had ALDS majors accepted to programs in speech therapy.
-In addition to ALDS 2203 Linguistic Theory and Second-Language Learning and ALDS 4602 Second Language Acquisition you should take several Linguistics courses such as LING 2001, 3002, 3004.
+You should make sure to take ALDS 2604 (Communication Disorders I), ALDS 3604 (Communication Disorders II), ALDS 2203 (Linguistic Theory and Second-Language Learning) and ALDS 4602 (Second Language Acquisition).
+You should also take several Linguistics courses such as LING 2007, 3004, 3007, and 3603.

 The audit is a document that keeps track of your progress toward your degree.
 It lists all the requirements of your major and shows whether you have completed them.
 You should check it periodically to make sure you are on course.
 In addition to the audit, it is always a good idea to keep track of things manually by checking off the requirements listed in the Undergraduate Calendar here.